oussamalakhdar/Inception/README.md

 ### Bonus part

-1. Redis Cache for WordPress: Set up a Redis cache container to properly manage the cache for your WordPress website.
+1. **Redis** Cache for WordPress: Set up a Redis cache container to properly manage the cache for your WordPress website.
 This will improve the performance and efficiency of your website.

-2. FTP Server Container: Create an FTP server container that points to the volume containing your WordPress website files.
+2. **FTP** Server Container: Create an FTP server container that points to the volume containing your WordPress website files.
    This will allow you to easily manage and transfer files to and from the container.

-3. Simple Static Website: Develop a simple static website in a language of your choice (excluding PHP).
+3. Simple **Static Website**: Develop a simple static website in a language of your choice (excluding PHP).
 This can be a showcase site or a site for presenting your resume.
 Host the static website in its own container.

-4. Adminer: Set up an Adminer container.
+4. **Adminer**: Set up an Adminer container.
 Adminer is a database management tool that allows you to conveniently manage your MariaDB container.

 5. Additional Service of Your Choice: You have the freedom to choose and set up an additional service that you find useful for your project.
 During the defense, please be prepared to explain your choice and explain its significance.